NE1W01F/WolfLib/README.md

 Please ensure that your contributions align with the project's coding style and follow best practices.
 Check the [Issues](https://github.com/NE1W01F/WolfLib/issues) page for open issues and consider addressing them as well.

+## TODO
+- Add Spoof Parent Process to Memory.h
+- Add Spoof PEB to Memory.h
+- Add List of AV DLLs and Unload them
+- Add Registry Functions to Function.h
+- Make Project more Portable (ie MSVC, CMAKE and other compilers)
+- Add Function Hash search to Function.h

+## What can you do with it?
+Well WolfLib helps with making shellcode loaders or with lowering your imports.
+It is also kinda small so it helps with making small stubs

 ## License
 WolfLib is released under the [GNU Lesser General Public License (LGPLv3)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 See the [LICENSE](LICENSE) file for more details.